Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 | *p*  | PIM product with 100 completeness | - | *p0* | PIM product (for channel A)|
 | -     |          | - | *p1* | PIM product  (for channel B) |

-The *p0* output port will be connected to a sales channel A, for instance, your online shop.
-The *p1* output port will be connected to a sales channel B, for example, the POS system in your retail store.
-From this point on, the workflow splits in two branches which must be configured separately.

 ### Split by criterion